 When moisture is at higher levels in your basement, dust will also increase.
-This is due to the presence of dust mites which feed on moisture.
+This is due to the presence of dust mites that feed on moisture.
 Therefore, the more the moisture in the basement, the more dust makes its way into the basement.
 Dust mites also have allergens which lead to allergies, and thus it also leads to health problems.
-So, keep your basement humidity free and decrease your dust.
+So, keep your basement humidity-free and decrease your dust.

 Bed bugs prefer a humid environment so a basement that is high in humidity content is highly susceptible to bed bug infestation.
 Bed bugs do not survive in humidity levels below 40-50%.
 That makes it very important to maintain the basement at normal humidity levels.

 Humidity can also damage electronic appliances in the basement.
 Condensation which contributes to basement humidity is dangerous around electronic appliances.
 Moisture corrodes contacts and reduces insulation resistance which leads to short circuits which is also a safety and security concern.

 ⑦ Warped Doorways and Windows

 An important part of the structural integrity of your home worth mentioning is the doorways and windows.
 Excessive moisture causes damage and makes it difficult to open and close doors which is not the only inconvenience, it is also a safety and security hazard.
 This is one of many excellent reasons to keep moisture out of your basement.